AP 818: Student Transportation in Private Vehicles

 Definition

-a) A “trip driver” is defined as any person authorized by the Superintendent or designate who has agreed to be a driver for certain trips while they are driving their own or another licensed automobile.
-This includes, but is not limited to: trustees, employees, teachers, parents, volunteers, and officials of the school division.
+b) Trip Driver: shall refer to any person, authorized by the Superintendent or designate, who has agreed to be a driver for certain trips, while they are driving their own or another licensed automobile.
+This shall include, but is not limited to: trustees, employees, teachers, parents, volunteers, and officials of the school division.

 With respect to private vehicles used for transportation:

-1. The Volunteer Driver Checklist and Authorization Form (F8850) shall be completed and signed by a trip driver, the Principal and parents of the students being transported.
+1. The Volunteer Driver Checklist and Authorization Form (F8850) shall be completed and signed by a Trip Driver, by the Principal and by the parents of the students being transported.

 2. All requirements listed in the Volunteer Driving Checklist and Authorization Form and all applicable laws shall be met.